alvinchiaht/alvinchiaht.github.io/_posts/2019-10-03-Recommender-Sys.markdown

 categories: project
 ---

-University Project (Oct 19): Our team built a book recommender system using the goodreads book dataset.
+Oct 19: Our team built a book recommender system using the goodreads book dataset.

 Instructions: Select the book genre, author, title and rating (optional).